Learning how to fertilize succulents at the appropriate time can really pay off and I’ll tell you why.

 As with other plants and flowers, you want to choose a fertilizer that is low in nitrogen; your fertilizer should contain more phosphorous and potassium than nitrogen.

-These are some of the most popular liquid fertilizers for succulents and catci:
+These are some of the most common liquid fertilizers people opt for if they fertilize succulents themselves:

 When to Fertilize Succulents